Tornadoes reported in Texas Panhandle, no injuries reported

 Two possible tornadoes touched down south of Amarillo, near Palo Duro Canyon State Park, said meteorologist Trent Hoffeditz in Amarillo

-The park had reported damage to buildings and one home was struck by an apparent tornado, according to Amarillo Area Emergency Management Director Chad Orton.
+The park had reported damage to buildings and one home was struck by an apparent tornado, according to Amarillo Area Emergency Management Director Chip Orton.

 "Power lines and a cell tower are down," Orton said.
 “One house was damaged but the family was in the basement ... there have been no injuries or fatalities.”

-Note: This story has been corrected to show the name of the Amarillo area emergency management director is Chip Orton, not Chad Orton.